joelbengs/Simulated-Quantization-of-EfficientViT-SAM/README.md

 ```

 ## Overview of the simulation framework

+**A word of caution: the simulation accuracy does not aggree with results obtained when deploying simulation using NVIDIA TensorRT.
+**

 Operators __F__ are injected into the computational graph of all layers in the image encoder of EfficientViT-SAM, as per below.
 F takes a tensor as input, applies quantization which reduces information content, then immideately dequantize the tensor.
 Since quantization is lossy, the lost information is not recovered.
 This is meant to simmulate that the operations are carried out in some lower precision (e.g. INT8), and that the weights are low-precision.

 'ops.py' is the file that defines the operations.
 QConvLayer is a quantized convolutional layer.
 QLiteMLA is a quantized Attention layer using ReLU.